ska-telescope/developer.skatelescope.org/src/services/ait_performance_env.rst

 3.6 Remove docker-machine
 """""""""""""""""""""""""
 Remove a machine.
-This removes the local reference and deletes it on the cloud provider or virtualization management platform.
+This removes the local reference and deletes it on the cloud rr or virtualization management platform.
 ::

 	$ docker-machine rm MACHINE-NAME (-f if need force)

 3.7 Docker-machine IP
 """""""""""""""""""""
-Get the IP address of one or more machines
+Get the IP address of one or more machines.

 ::

 	$ docker-machine ip MACHINE-NAME